Seagate/cloudfuse/test-scripts/README.md

 on your machine if you need to run them locally rather than just running on the CI/CD pipeline.

-To run follow the following steps:
+To run on Linux follow the following steps:

 1. First go into the directory in the helper folder and run ./setup.sh